 - Axial bone volume fraction

 - Plate surface area/rod length

 An analysis of L3 was undertaken from 21 fresh donors.
 The average age was 76 years and the group was composed of 10 men and 11 women.
 Bone mineral content (BMC, g) and bone mineral density, (BMD, g/cm2) were assessed by lateral DXA.

 Two vertically oriented virtual biopsies were obtained – one from the anterior vertebral body and one from the posterior vertebral body.
 Mechanical behaviour was assessed using static compression testing involving the following three metrics:

 - Failure load (N)

 Results & Conclusion

 Trabecular architecture was found to have greater deterioration in the anterior versus posterior region.
-Researchers found that BMD explained up to 44% of the variability in vertebral mechanical behavior.
-The microarchitecture explained up to 66% of the variability in vertebral mechanical behavior.
+Researchers found that BMD explained up to 44% of the variability in vertebral mechanical behaviour.
+The microarchitecture explained up to 66% of the variability in vertebral mechanical behaviour.
 The combination of bone mass (BMD) with microarchitecture explained up to 86% of the variability in vertebral failure load.